 This is why you see the Windows Start menu and Apple menu in the corners of your screen.

 If you think about it, pop-up menus are dreaded for a reason.
-They are right in your face, reducing the travel time by creating smaller movements.
+They are right in your face, reducing travel time by creating smaller movements.

-You can see Google maps using Fitts law to make user journey simple and effective.
+You can see Google Maps using Fitts law to make the user journey simple and effective.